Understanding Warranties and Bonds

 - Does the contractor have a repair and maintenance department?

-If a contractor provides a repair and maintenance department, the better the chance of receiving quick response when needed.
+- If a contractor provides a repair and maintenance department, there is a greater chance of receiving a quick response when needed.

 - Does the contractor offer maintenance programs?

 - In order for the roofing system to last its life cycle, maintenance is important.

 Thoroughly read the fine print and save warranty information for reference.
 Remember, roofing problems happen.
 That’s why it is important to have a proper warranty and a quality contractor to stand behind their work.